mel005/ECE285Project/README.md

 # CycleGan
-Pytorch Implementation for learning an image-to-image translation.
+This is a Pytorch Implementation for learning an image-to-image translation.
 Instead of using default generator network, we use two other network namely DnCNN and U-Net.
 Detail structure can be found in this [paper](https://www.google.com).

 Requirements